Dark Matter as a Trapped K=6 Remnant in the Octahedral Voids of the FCC Vacuum Lattice

 b

 is not derived in this paper.
-A rst-principles
+A first-principles

 formation rates of octahedral and tetrahedral defects, and the early-universe history of pair-

-The qualitative predictions of the framework absence of rst-order EM coupling, absence
+The qualitative predictions of the framework absence of first-order EM coupling, absence

 of SU(3) color, self-conjugate Majorana character, and suppressed radiative cooling follow